triplea-dev/triplea-woocommerce-plugin/src/readme.txt

 == Changelog ==

 = 1.4.3 =
-Minor bug fixes and plugin file structure improvements.
+Plugin file structure improvements.
+Various small bug fixes, including one where the order status customization sometimes did not get taken into account.

 = 1.4.0 =
 Payment form expiry now at 25 minutes instead of 15.